mggg-states/MI-shapefiles/README.md

 * `HDIST`: 2011 enacted state house district ID
 * `SENDIST`: 2011 enacted state senate district ID

+## Projection
+This shapefile uses a Lambert Conformal Conic/State Plane projection centered on central Michigan (ESPG:6493).

 ## Rating
 We give this shapefile an A rating.
-All data was obtained from the state government and was processed by MGGG staff.
+All data were obtained from the state government and were processed by MGGG staff.